vbatools/UserForms-Class-ProgressBar-VBA/README.md

 #### `MessageBottom As String`
 Gets or sets the bottom message text.

-#### `ShowPict As Boolean`
+#### `PictureShow As Boolean`
-Gets or sets the visibility of the symbol/picture indicator.
+Gets or sets the visibility of the progress indicator symbol.

-#### `sPict As String`
+#### `PictureSimvol As String`
-Gets or sets the symbol/picture text.
+Gets or sets the progress indicator symbol text.

-#### `lPictColor As Long`
+#### `PictureColor As XlRgbColor`
-Gets or sets the color of the symbol/picture indicator.
+Gets or sets the color of the progress indicator symbol.

-#### `lProgressColor As Long`
+#### `LineFrontColor As XlRgbColor`
 Gets or sets the color of the progress line.

+#### `LineBackColor As XlRgbColor`
+Gets or sets the color of the progress line background.

+#### `TimeWork As Date`
+Gets the elapsed time since initialization.

+#### `TypeCaptionLabel As enumTypeCaptionLabel`
+Gets or sets the type of caption label.

+#### `LogData As Variant`
+Gets the log data array containing progress events.

 ## Error Handling

-The class includes comprehensive error handling:
+The class handles potential errors gracefully:
+- Invalid percentage values are normalized to the 0-1 range

-- Division by zero in the Update method raises error 1001
+- Division by zero is prevented in calculations
-- Invalid parameters in the Resize method raise error 1002
+- Proper cleanup occurs in the Class_Terminate event

 ## Customization